magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/scripted_locomotion.md

 - `player-controller-config`

-At runtime, `ThePlayerController` searches `TheEntitySystem.getEntities()` for the first entity with that tag and then finds a component on that entity capable of `invokeAction(...)`.
+At runtime, the NGX native binding searches for the first entity with that tag and then finds its `CodeSpaceComponent`.
+Discovery and action dispatch stay on the native side to avoid deeply nested JavaScript/WASM wrapper calls.

 In practice, this is expected to be a `CodeSpaceComponent` host entity used as the root for creator-authored controller logic.